tatsu-lab/alpaca_eval/README.md

   function [in this file](https://github.com/tatsu-lab/alpaca_eval/blob/main/src/alpaca_eval/decoders/__init__.py) specified by `fn_completions` in the configuration file.
-- **Changing the model**: Specify the desired model in `model_name` in the configuration file.
-You will likely have to change the prompt (specified by `prompt_template`) to match that model.
-If the model comes from another provider you will also have to change the `fn_completions` in the configuration file which maps to the corresponding function in [this file](https://github.com/tatsu-lab/alpaca_eval/blob/main/src/alpaca_eval/decoders/__init__.py).
-We provide `fn_completions` functions to use any model on OpenAI API, Anthropic API, Cohere API, or HuggingFace hub.
-If you change provider you will need to install their API and set the appropriate API_KEY.
+- **Changing the model**: Specify the desired model in `model_name` and the corresponding prompt in `prompt_template`.
+If the model comes from another provider you will have to change `fn_completions` which maps to the corresponding function in [this file](https://github.com/tatsu-lab/alpaca_eval/blob/main/src/alpaca_eval/decoders/__init__.py).
+We provide `fn_completions` functions to use models from OpenAI, Anthropic, Cohere, or HuggingFace.
 To install packages needed for all providers use `pip install alpaca_eval[all]`.